kuanjiahong/express-with-typescript-starter/README.md

 # express-with-typescript-starter

-A sample Express.js project with typescript
+A sample Express.js project with Typescript